Flash flooding causes Fort Smith school to have class in local churches

 FORT SMITH, Ark.
-(KFTA) — Flash flooding forced the closure of a Fort Smith school, and now students are having classes in local churches.
+(KNWA) — Flash flooding forced the closure of a Fort Smith school, and now students are having classes in local churches.

 Just nine days into the school year, Union Christian Academy is picking up the pieces of significant water damage.